faizamaqsood782-ship-it/Explainable-Methods/README.md

 The notebook performs the following steps:

-1. Load the Knockout dataset
+1. Load the Knockout and Hanna datasets
 2. Automatically detect the gRNA sequence column
 3. Extract CRISPRedict-relevant biological features using `features.py`
 4. Predict cleavage efficiency scores using a pre-trained statsmodels model